YA26/LDACovid19Vaccine/README.md

 ## Topic contribution over time

 Over a 7 month span, vaccine skepticsm has been the prevalent sentiment in comment sections of popular english YouTube videos.
-Opinions on a link between the vaccine and a new world order or the vaccine and the mark of the beast has nearly faded in July.
-Those topics have gently resurfaced in August with the spiritual interpretations of this pandemic at the front today.
+Opinions about a link between the vaccine and a new world order or one between the vaccine and the mark of the beast has nearly faded in July.
+Those topics have gently resurfaced in August with the spiritual interpretations of this pandemic.

 <p align="center"><img src="graphs/topics_contribution_over time.png" alt="..."></p>